DoctorLogicProduct/dltest/_pages/products/growth-accelerators/paid-advertising.md

     - src: /img/products/growth-accelerators/in-sync.jpg
       alt: Always In Sync
     headline: "Always In Sync"
     text: "We do it all.
-Campaigns sync directly with your website to ensure all campaigns are promoting the most up-to-date procedures and services."
+Campaigns sync directly with your website to ensure all are promoting the most up-to-date procedures and services."
   - class: paid-advertising__item--2
     img:
     - src: /img/products/growth-accelerators/roi.jpg